The Four Immigrants Manga

-The Four Immigrants Manga (1931), also known as The Four Students Manga (漫画四人書生, Manga Yonin Shosei), is a Japanese-language manga written and illustrated by Henry Kiyama, born Yoshitaka Kiyama (木山義喬, Kiyama Yoshitaka).
+The Four Immigrants Manga (1931), originally titled The Four Students Manga (漫画四人書生, Manga Yonin Shosei), is a Japanese-language manga written and illustrated by Henry Kiyama, born Yoshitaka Kiyama (木山義喬, Kiyama Yoshitaka).
 It is an early example of autobiographical comics.

 The manga was created around 1924–1927 as 52 "episodes", each a two-page spread intended for serialization in a Japanese-language newspaper.
 In 1927, the originals were exhibited at San Francisco's Golden Gate Institute.
 In 1931, it was self published in San Francisco as a one-shot manga.
 It was republished in Japan by Shimpu in August 2012.
 It was translated into English by Frederik L. Schodt and was published by Stone Bridge Press as The Four Immigrants Manga: A Japanese Experience in San Francisco 1904–1924 in October 1998.
 In summer 2017, it was adapted into The Four Immigrants: An American Musical Manga at TheatreWorks (Silicon Valley).